-Background: The cause and mechanism of lung cancer in "never smokers" are still unclear.
-Additionally, the onset of driver mutations (e.g., EGFR, ALK) and the mechanism of their ethnic difference are unclear.
-Several studies have suggested that some trace elements may affect the onset of lung cancer.
+Background: Several studies have suggested that some trace elements may affect the onset of lung cancer.
 However, the effect of trace elements on lung cancer carcinogenesis is poorly understood.
 The aim of this study was to assess if trace elements may be the cause of carcinogenesis in lung cancer tissues of patients with lung cancer with a non-smoking history, driver mutations, or histology.
 Methods: The study included patients with non-small cell lung cancer who had undergone surgical resection.
-For the measurement of trace elements, surgically resected formalin-fixed paraffin-embedded lung cancer samples were studied using particle induced X-ray emission analysis.
+For the measurement of trace elements, surgically resected samples were studied using particle induced X-ray emission analysis.
 In total, 54 elements were investigated in each sample.
-EGFR mutation and ALK rearrangement were assessed using commercially available CLIA testing.
-Based on the pathology and driver mutation status, samples were classified into the following groups: lung adenocarcinoma (LADC) with EGFR mutation (LADC EGFRm+); LADC without EGFR mutation and ALK rearrangement (LADC wt); and lung squamous cell carcinoma (SCC).
-Tissues from 20 patients with a non-malignant disease (e.g., pneumothorax) were also analyzed for trace elements as controls.
+Based on the pathology and driver mutation status, samples were classified into the following groups: lung adenocarcinoma (LADC) with EGFR mutation (LADC EGFRm+); LADC with KRAS mutation (LADC KRASm+); LADC without EGFR mutation, KRAS mutation, and ALK rearrangement (LADC wt); and lung squamous cell carcinoma (SCC).
+Tissues from 20 patients with a non-malignant disease were also analyzed for trace elements as controls.